GrzegorzGozdziak/NodeMasterClass_HWA1/Readme.md

-# Node Master Class - Assignment #1

-**Node.js REST JSON API**

-Author: Grzegorz Gozdziak

-Licence: MIT
+# Simple REST API

 ## Description

-Simple REST API wrote in Node.js
+Simple REST API in Node.js

 When someone posts anything to the route /hello, app will return a welcome message in JSON format.